-The high peaks of south-central Colorado and northern New Mexico compose the southern end of the Rocky Mountain Range in North America and were home to many alpine glaciers during multiple glaciations throughout the Pleistocene (Fig. 1; Pierce, 2003; Leonard et al., 2017b; Marcott et al., 2019; Laabs et al., 2020; ages discussed below are re-calculated using the promontory point production rate calibration of Lifton et al., 2015 and the LSDn scaling model of Lifton et al., 2014).
-Transects of Be ages from bedrock along valley axes exist for a few valleys in the upper Boulder Creek drainage in the Front Range, Colorado (Benson et al., 2004; Ward et al., 2009; Dühnforth and Anderson, 2011).
+The high peaks of south-central Colorado and northern New Mexico compose the southern end of the Rocky Mountain Range in North America and were home to many alpine glaciers during multiple glaciations throughout the Pleistocene (Fig. 1; Pierce, 2003; Leonard et al., 2017b; Marcott et al., 2019).
+Transects of 10Be ages from bedrock along valley axes exist for a few valleys in the upper Boulder Creek drainage in the Front Range, Colorado (Benson et al., 2004; Ward et al., 2009; Dühnforth and Anderson, 2011).
 While some evidence from the Boulder Creek drainages may suggest delayed deglaciation, chronologic scatter in the ages makes it difficult to determine the exact timing and how quickly glaciers retreated to their cirques.
-Existing ages from one valley the Sangre de Cristo Range, south-central Colorado, suggest that a glacier there remained at or re-advanced to near its LGM terminus at ~16 ka, but then retreated to its cirque in a period of ~2 kyr (Leonard et al., 2017a).
-In the Animas River valley of the San Juan Mountains, southwest Colorado, existing Be ages indicate glacier retreat began as early as ~19 ka, with complete retreat of nearly 70% of the total valley length beginning ~16 ka and finishing by ~12.7 ka (Guido et al., 2007).
+Existing ages from one valley the Sangre de Cristo Range, south-central Colorado, suggest that a glacier there remained near its LGM terminus until ~16 ka, but then retreated to its cirque in a period of ~2 kyr (Leonard et al., 2017a).
+In the Animas River valley of the San Juan Mountains, southwest Colorado, existing 10Be ages indicate glacier retreat began as early as ~19 ka, with retreat of half of the total valley length occurring from ~16 - 13.5 ka (Guido et al., 2007).
 Relatively early initial retreat of the glacier in the Animas River valley is contingent on dating at a single site.
 Near Baldy Peak in Northern New Mexico, LGM moraines and what appear to be cirque moraines have been surveyed in the Winsor Creek valley (Armour et al., 2002; Marcott et al., 2019).
-Be ages from the cirque, ~4 km up-valley from the LGM moraines, range from 15.8 - 14.3 ka, suggesting that the glacier retreated to near its cirque within that interval.
+10Be ages from the cirque, ~4 km up-valley from the LGM moraines, range from 15.8 - 14.3 ka, suggesting that the glacier retreated to near its cirque within that interval.
 The recessional and LGM moraines remain undated so it is difficult to know when the glacier began retreating.
 In summary, while there is some chronologic scatter in ages from these sites, there is evidence to suggest that some glaciers in the southern Rocky Mountains remained relatively expanded through the beginning of the last deglaciation and were delayed in their retreat.
-However, once retreat was underway, all sites observed thus far reveal that glaciers completely retreated at least up to their cirgues prior to the Younger Dryas cold period with no evidence for subsequent moraine deposition.
+However, once retreat was underway, all sites observed thus far reveal that glaciers completely retreated at least up to their cirques prior to the Younger Dryas cold period with no evidence for subsequent moraine deposition.

-Prominent moraines originally mapped as part of the surficial geologic map of the Granite 7.5' quadrangle (updated by Shroba et al., 2014) exist at the mouths of multiple glacially sculpted valleys within the Sawatch Range (e.g. Briner et al., 2009; Young et al., 2011; Brugger et al., 2019a; Schweinsberg et al., 2020).
-Of these, moraines deposited at the mouths of three adjacent valleys, Lake Creek, Clear Creek and Pine Creek, have been thoroughly surveyed and dated (Fig. 2; Briner, 2009; Young et al., that following the LGM (which culminated between ~22 - 19 ka), a recessional moraine at 82% of the LGM position sampled in the Lake Creek system was deposited at 15.6 ± 0.7 ka (Schweinsberg et al., 2020).
-There is a similar-appearing moraine at 83% of the LGM position in Clear Creek valley.
-Although it is undated, we tentatively correlate this moraine in Clear Creek valley to the moraine dated to 15.6 ± 0.7 ka in Lake Creek valley.
-Finally, there is no recessional moraine in Pine Creek valley, but a cluster of ages at 16.0 ± 0.9 ka from the LGM moraine suggest that the glacier re-advanced to or remained at its LGM extent until nearly the same time when glaciers in the other two valleys deposited recessional moraines (Briner, 2009; Young et al., 2011).
+Prominent moraines originally mapped as part of the surficial geologic map of the Granite 7.5' quadrangle (updated by Shroba et al., 2014) exist at the mouths of multiple glacially sculpted valleys within the Sawatch Range.
+Of these, moraines deposited at the mouths of three adjacent valleys, Lake Creek, Clear Creek and Pine Creek, have been thoroughly surveyed and dated (Fig. 2; Briner, 2009; Young et al., 2011; Schweinsberg et al., 2020).
+The moraine chronologies reveal that following the LGM, which culminated between ~22 and 19 ka, glaciers remained at (100%) or near (82 - 83%) their LGM lengths until ~16 - 15 ka, after which the moraine record stops; in all three valleys, no moraines have yet been found farther up-valley.
 Young et al. (2011) argued